-Iain begins his search into Australia's past on a wet winter's night, searching for the elusive platypus - a strange creature that is half mammal and half reptile.
+Iain begins searching for the platypus - a strange creature that is half mammal and half reptile.
 200 million years ago reptile-like mammals were found across much of the world because at this time Australia was just one part of a huge landmass called Gondwana, that dominated the southern hemisphere.

 To discover the fate of Gondwana, Iain visits an unusual mining town called Coober Pedy where many of the buildings are underground in dug-out caves.
 The opals that are mined here enable him to recreate the breakup of Gondwana, and also show how Australia's formation led to the creation of a vast underground aquifer.
 This source of hidden water sustained the Aboriginal people as they criss-crossed the otherwise arid Australian interior.

-Australia's journey away from Antarctica has also left its mark on one of its most iconic animals - the koala.
+Australia's journey away from Antarctica has also left its mark on the koala.
 Its big, round face and fluffy ears are a result of adaptations to the climate change that Australia has undergone on its northwards journey.

-For the final chapter of Australia's story, Iain travels to Indonesia to meet the Bajau people of the Banda Sea - sea gypsies who glean almost all they need to live from the rich colourful waters around them.
+Finally Iain travels to Indonesia to meet the Bajau people of the Banda Sea - sea gypsies who glean almost all they need to live from the waters around them.
 Contained within these waters is evidence that shows Australia's eventual fate.
 Over the next 50 million years, Australia will collide with Asia, its isolation will be over, and it will become forested and lush once again.

 About Iain Stewart